fmadrian/bot-tango/README.md

 ## Description

-This Telegram bot was made as part of @fernanda-una's and @fmadrian's "Web-based application development (EIF509)" project FlorArte and it allows clients to authenticate themselves, see their information, get suggestions about products, place orders, and search previous orders they made.
+This Telegram bot was made as part of @fernanda-una and @fmadrian's ["Web-based application development (EIF509)" project (FlorArte)](https://www.github.com/fmadrian/florarte) and it allows clients to authenticate themselves, see their information, get suggestions about products, place orders, and search previous orders they made.

 ## What is it made with?